-Macron vows to lead France through ‘historic’ five years in election victory speech
+Macron vows to be ‘everyone’s president’ and heal divided France in victory speech

-Emmanuel Macron vows to lead France through ‘historic’ next five years in presidential victory speech
+Emmanuel Macron vows to be ‘everyone’s president’ and heal divided France in victory speech

-Re-elected president vows to be respond to concerns of those who voted far-right and abstained
+Centrist vows to respond to concerns of those who voted far-right or abstained

 Emmanuel Macron has vowed to lead France through “historic” years to come after being re-elected as president.

-The 44-year-old said he would tackle the next five years with “ambition and goodwill” and leave no one behind as he took to the stage following his election victory.
+The 44-year-old said he would tackle the next five years with “ambition and goodwill” and leave no one behind as he took to the stage following his election victory on Sunday night.

 “I’m not the candidate of one faction anymore, but the president for all of us,” Mr Macron said.

-The centrist president addressed supporters outside the Eiffel Tower shortly after the first exit polls predicted he would win the 2022 presidential election.
+The centrist addressed supporters outside the Eiffel Tower shortly after the first exit polls predicted he would win the 2022 presidential election.

 Crowds waved flags and “One More Time” by Daft Punk blared from speakers as the crowd celebrated at the Champs de Mars in Paris on Sunday evening.